-As ammunition remains scarce on the shelves of gun shops and sporting goods retailer nationwide, many shooters find themselves turning to a new hobby to produce their own ammunition: cartridge reloading.
-In the past reloading was often undertaken simply as a way to save money while enjoying the shooting sports, however nowadays it is sometimes the only way to keep a reliable source of ammunition.
+As ammunition remains scarce on the shelves of gun shops and sporting goods retailers nationwide, many shooters turn to a new hobby to produce their own ammunition: cartridge reloading.
+In the past, reloading was often undertaken to save money while enjoying shooting sports; however, nowadays, it is sometimes the only way to keep a reliable source of ammunition.
 A single stage press may seem slow and not worthwhile for reloaders with some experience, so many reloaders are jumping into the hobby with a progressive (turret) press such as the Lee Precision Classic Turret Press.

-Lee Precision is one of the oldest names in cartridge reloading and even though they got their start with simple operation single stage presses, they have come into their own with their progressive models.
-Some feel the price of a reloader indicates the value that you’ll receive in return, but as you’ll see over and over, Lee is well-regarded and one will receive great value for a solid product throughout the litter of presses they offer.
+Lee Precision is one of the oldest names in cartridge reloading, and even though they got their start with simple operation single stage presses, they have come into their own with their progressive models.
 The price is always affordable for reloaders that don’t need all the bells and whistles.
+Some feel the price of a reloader indicates the value you’ll receive in return, but as you’ll see over and over, Lee is well-regarded.
+One will receive great value for a solid product throughout the litter of presses they offer.

 The Classic Turret is part single stage press and part progressive.
 It has all the strengths of both systems and none of the weaknesses.
 It literally gives you the best of both worlds with the control of a single stage and nearly the speed of a full progressive.